Wednesday, January 16

 Lower world dairy prices pushed Ukraine’s milk export revenues down 6% last year, to $264 million, reports the Milk Producers Association.
 The top three buyers are: Morocco, Kazakhstan and Moldova.
 Milk trends will be debated March 5-6 in Kyiv at the 12th International Dairy Congress.

 Chornomorsk was Ukraine’s fastest growing Black Sea port last year, handing 25% more cargo, far above the 2% average for Ukraine’s ports.
 Opened 50 years ago as a southern satellite of Odesa, Chornomorsk is to overtake Odesa this year, becoming Ukraine’s third busiest port, after Yuzhne and Mykolaviv.
 Last year, Chornomorsk handled 21.5 million tons of cargo.
-Odesa Port opened in 1794.in collaboration with CMS Cameron McKenna Nabarro Olswang Ukraine and UBN, we have created the "Investing and Doing Business in Ukraine 2020 guide”.
+Odesa Port opened in 1794.

 The EU and the World Bank have drawn up a 12-year, €13 billion Eastern Partnership infrastructure investment plan that is to help fund €630 million worth of Ukraine projects, reports Deutsche Welle, drawing on a European Commission document approved Tuesday.
 Three Ukraine projects listed are: repairing the Cherkasy section of the Kyiv-Odesa E-95 highway — €210 million; building a northern bypass highway around Lviv city — €120 million; and, at Boryspil airport, building a new cargo terminal and rebuilding the second runway — €300 million.